auraphp/Aura.Di/README.md

 Note that the arguments passed to the factory `__invoke()` method will be passed to the underlying instance constructor sequentially, not by name.
 This means the `__invoke()` method works more like the native `new` keyword, and not like `$di->lazyNew()`.
 These arguments override any `$di->params` values that have been set for the class being factoried; without the overrides, all existing `$di->params` values for that class will be honored.
 (Values from `$di->setter` for the class will also be honored, but cannot be overriddden.)

-Do not feel limited by the _InstanceFactory_ implementation.
+Do not feel limited by the _Factory_ implementation.
 We can create and inject factory objects of our own if we like.
-The _InstanceFactory_ returned by the `$di->newFactory()` method is an occasional convenience, nothing more.
+The _Factory_ returned by the `$di->newFactory()` method is an occasional convenience, nothing more.

 ### Inheritance Of Parent Values